 The inhabitants are repulsive of character and body.
 They exercise a lot, on top of their innate savagery: their character through warfare, their body hardened especially against the cold.
 They walk naked until they reach adulthood, and their childhood is long. (…) Not only they do not mind swimming, they enjoy doing it.Chorographia by Pomponius Mela, AD 44

-Putting behavioral aspects aside, inhabitants of the Wadden Sea coastal zone are odd creatures indeed.
+Putting the slightly autistic behavioral aspects aside, often mistaken for being impassively, inhabitants of the Wadden Sea coastal zone are odd creatures indeed.
 No denying there.
 They are actually giants.
 If you do not believe it, just Google or Bing ‘tallest people’ and the Netherlands invariably rank as number 1 of our planet.
 The average height of men in this small country is a staggering 1.83 meters and of women 1.69 meters.
 But, that is not all.
 The men of the Wadden Sea coast, i.e. provinces Friesland and Groningen in the north of the Netherlands, are on average 2 centimeters taller than their fellow countrymen of the south.
 The women are even on average 2.4 centimeters taller than their competitors of the south.
 So, the tallest people this planet has ever seen live along the coastal zone of the Wadden Sea.

 Furthermore, if you look to their features, you will notice somewhat long, pale faces, exceptional long and gangling arms, somewhat curved shoulders, often big ears and noses.
 Always huge hands and often blond hair.
 Needless to say, the latter might also be the result of a salty environment which bleaches their hairs.
 You could say, taking everything together, they look a bit like that other sea man: Popeye.
 And, who does not want to look like Popeye?